-Key issue and desired performance outcome Requirement Current guidelines Where addressed in this EIS a demonstration of how the project and ventilation design ensures that concentrations of air emissions meet NSW, national and international best practice for in-tunnel and ambient air quality, and the In- Tunnel Air Quality (Nitrogen Dioxide) Policy; The findings of the air quality assessment demonstrating that the project would meet the relevant air quality guidelines and criteria are provided in Sections 9.2.2 and 9.6 as well as Appendix E (Technical report - Air quality).
-A comparison against international air quality criteria is provided in Annexure B of Appendix E (Technical repot - Air quality). (k) details of any emergency ventilation systems, such as air intake/exhaust outlets, including protocols for the operation of these systems in emergency situations, potential emission of air pollutants and their dispersal, and safety procedures; The emergency ventilation design is described in Section 4.5.2.
-Protocols for the operation of these systems is detailed in Appendix E (Technical report - Air quality). details of in-tunnel air quality control measures considered, including air filtration, and justification of the proposed measures or for the exclusion of other measures; and Options considered for the ventilation design and control measures for the project are described in Section 3.6.2 and Section 8.4 of Appendix E (Technical report - Air quality).

-Key issue and desired performance outcome Requirement Current guidelines Where addressed in this EIS (m) a description and assessment of the impacts of potential emissions sources relating to construction, including details of the proposed mitigation measures to prevent the generation and emission of dust (particulate matter and total suspended particles) and air pollutants (including odours) during the construction of the proposal, particularly in relation to ancillary facilities (such as concrete batching plants), tunnel spoil handling and storage, the use of mobile plant, stockpiles and the processing and movement of spoil Construction emissions sources are described in Section 9.5 and Appendix E (Technical report - Air quality).
-Potential construction impacts are assessed in Section 9.5.
-Mitigation measures are provided in Section 9.7.
+Key Issue and Desired Performance Outcome Requirement (specific assessment requirements in addition to the general requirement above) Current Guidelines that concentrations of air emissions meet NSW, national and international best practice for in-tunnel and ambient air quality, and the In-Tunnel Air Quality (Nitrogen Dioxide) Policy; (k) details of any emergency ventilation systems, such as air intake/exhaust outlets, including protocols for the operation of these systems in emergency situations, potential emission of air pollutants and their dispersal, and safety procedures; (l) details of in-tunnel air quality control measures considered, including air filtration, and justification of the proposed measures or for the exclusion of other measures; and (m) a description and assessment of the impacts of potential emissions sources relating to construction, including details of the proposed mitigation measures to prevent the generation and emission of dust (particulate matter and total suspended particles) and air pollutants (including odours) during the construction of the proposal, particularly in relation to ancillary facilities (such as concrete batching plants), tunnel spoil handling and storage, the use of mobile plant, stockpiles and the processing and movement of spoil.
 2. Biodiversity The project design considers all feasible measures to avoid and minimise impacts on terrestrial and aquatic biodiversity.
+The offsets and/or biodiversity conservation actions are assured and are equivalent to any residual impacts of project construction and operation.
 Prepare a Biodiversity Development Assessment Report (BDAR) that assesses biodiversity impacts in accordance with s7.9 of the Biodiversity Conservation Act 2016 (BC Act) and the Biodiversity Assessment Method (BAM).
-Biodiversity Assessment Method (OEH, 2020) Policy and Guidelines for Fish Habitat Conservation and Management - Update 2013 (DPI, 2013) Threatened Species Survey and Assessment Guidelines The Biodiversity Development Assessment Report (BDAR) is Appendix H (Technical report - Biodiversity) and has been prepared in accordance with s7.9 of the Biodiversity Conservation Act 2016 and the Biodiversity Assessment Method (BAM).
-The offsets and/or biodiversity conservation actions are assured and are 2.
-The BDAR must document the application of the avoid, minimise and offset framework in accordance with the BAM Why do Fish Need to Cross the Road?
-Fish Passage Requirements for Waterway Avoidance and minimisation of impacts is discussed in Section 12.3.1.
-Offsetting is discussed in Section 12.5.3.
+The BDAR must document the application of the avoid, minimise and offset framework in accordance with the BAM.
+The BDAR must include information in the form detailed in s6.12 of the BC Act, cl6.8 of the Biodiversity Conservation Regulation 2017 and the BAM including details of the measures proposed to address the offset obligation as follows: (a) the total number and classes of biodiversity credits required to be Biodiversity Assessment Method (OEH, 2020) Policy and Guidelines for Fish Habitat Conservation and Management - Update 2013 (DPI, 2013) Threatened Species Survey and Assessment Guidelines Why do Fish Need to Cross the Road?
+Fish Passage Requirements for Waterway Crossings (NSW Fisheries, 2003) Aquatic Ecology in Environmental Impact Assessment - EIA Guideline (Marcus Lincoln Smith, 2003) Freshwater threatened species distribution maps